polytypic/rea-ml/README.md

 Notice that the above type shows both of the errors that might arise from `eval`.

+The `sync'` class is a combination of `monad'` and `errors'` and `errors'` is a combination of`fail'` and `tryin'`.
+In other words, it provides both the basic monadic capabilities for sequencing and the ability to signal and handle errors.

 Let's then move on to implement (lambda) λ-expressions: